thedynamiclinker/sudocode/lost+found/trash/principles/Optimize for Sharing.md

 - Keep as little code as possible in applications and production systems.
 - Test each library's public interface.
 - [[Don't Test Internals]]
-- Make tests as short and readable as possible, so they can act as [[Use Tests as Executable Documentation|Executable Documentation]].
+- Make tests as short and readable as possible, so they can act as [[Write Executable Documentation|Executable Documentation]].